whl1729/read/computer/graphics/real_time_rendering/02_graphics_rendering_pipeline.md

   - to evaluate whatever the programmer may like to have as vertex output data, such as a normal and texture coordinates.

 - Why it's called "Vertex Shading" (History)
-  - Traditionally much of the shade of an object was computed by applying lights to each vertex’s location and normal and storing only the resulting color at the vertex.
+  - Traditionally much of the shade of an object was computed by applying lights to each vertex's location and normal and storing only the resulting color at the vertex.
   - These colors were then interpolated across the triangle.
   - For this reason, this programmable vertex processing unit was named the vertex shader.
   - With the advent of the modern GPU, along with some or all of the shading taking place per pixel,